nextpyp/prismpyp/docs/env_setup.md

 For the best performance, Phoenix should be installed and run **locally** (not on a remote cluster).

+!!! info

-> 💡 Phoenix provides an intuitive interface to explore embeddings, filter high-quality micrographs, and export subsets for further refinement.
+    Phoenix provides an intuitive interface to explore embeddings, filter high-quality micrographs, and export subsets for further refinement.

 Install Phoenix using either the provided Conda environment file or `pip` (make sure Conda and pip are installed in your local environment).